Bride price: China

-It is also practised by Muslims known as Uyghurs in Xinjiang and is called Mahr.
+It is also practised by Uyghurs, among whom it is called Mahr.

 Indian subcontinent

 It is still practised by Muslims in India, Pakistan and Bangladesh and is called Mahr.
 In North East India, notably in Assam (the indigenous Assamese ethnic groups) an amount or token of bride price was and is still given in various forms.
 In some parts of Indian state of Gujarat, bride price is rather prevalent, resulting from the fact that there are lesser number of girls than boys in the society.
-The practice is also found in cases where the family of groom has to go for lower caste brides, when they are unable to find brides in their own castes (intra-caste marriages are still preferred !).

 Myanmar

 It is still practised by Muslims, known as Rohingyas in Myanmar, especially in Rakhine State and is called Mahr.